Hordeking/towave/README.md

 License
 -------
-GPL2.
+GPL.
 See the LICENSE file for full text.

 Contact
 ----------------